-- Intellectual Impairments - These are known as Service Dogs & can help persons with Autism or mental illnesses such as post traumatic stress disorder (PTSD), alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, etc.
+- Intellectual Impairments - There are a variety of different types of Assistance Dogs that can assist persons with Intellectual Impairments including, Autism Support Dogs; Psychiatric Service Dogs and Seizure Alert Dogs which alert and protect a person who is having a seizure, reminding a person with mental illness to take prescribed medications, etc.

-- Autism: These are called "Autism Support Dogs.
+- Persons with Autism: Autism Support Dogs.

 Autism Support Dogs

-The dog is controlled by a primary handler, usually a parent or caregiver.
-A soft harness with a lead attached is worn by the dog and which the child holds onto.
+Autism Support or Autism Assistance Dogs are trained to assist both children and adults in different ways, including assisting to reduce the chance of children with autism’ to run away.
+The dog is controlled by a primary handler, usually a parent or caregiver and a soft harness with a lead attached is worn by the dog and which the child holds onto.

 There are various added advantages in owning an Autism Support dog including: